pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 {{< commit show-money-received >}}

-Before, we took this code out once we were happy the code was working, but we'll keep this code in, to simulate the machine having a display showing money received.
+Before, we took this code out once we were happy the rest of the code code was working, but this time we'll leave the `money_received` variable shown, to simulate the machine having a display showing how much money has been received.

+### Test the code!

-Now **test your code**!
-Click build, then green-flag, then choose a ticket and check the `money_received` display updates correctly as you click on the coins or note.
+Click build, then green-flag, then choose a Ticket.
+Now check the `money_received` display updates correctly as you click on the coins or note.
+Each time you click on a coin or note, the display should update by the right amount.

+Have we finished the whole task now?
+If not, what's the next step?

 ## Detect when enough money received

+We've mostly done the second part of the task — the customer can pay for their ticket.
+But it isn't quite done yet.
 As the program is now, the customer keeps putting in more and more money and never gets their ticket or their change.
-We need to fix this.

 We need our program to check whether the amount of money received is at least as much as the cost of the chosen ticket.
 The only place that this can become true is just after the customer has inserted more money.
-So we can add code to the `insert_money()` method of the `Money` sprite to check this.
+So we can add code to the `insert_money()` method of the `Money` sprite to check whether the customer has now paid enough.

 What do we want to happen when the customer has inserted enough money?